-Providing personal support for learners 2-18 is the responsibility of all staff.
-In the early learning and childcare and primary setting the early years practitioner or class teacher is the key adult who knows every child or young person in their care well, taking an avid interest in their welfare and progress.
+It is the responsibility of all staff to provide personal support for learners, aged 2-18.
+In the early learning and childcare and primary school setting the early years practitioner (ELC) or Named Person (primary) is the key adult who knows every child or young person in their care well, taking an avid interest in their welfare and progress.